Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 5: transformation of input images from Viridis to Greyscale

 The input grayscale images are all having 256*196 pixels with grayscale values ranging from 0 to 255; dark pixels are having threshold values close to zero , and pixels with higher thershold values are brighter and represents cement hydrated products in gray and white colors.

-To quantify diffent phases and the amount of chemica products in images, different threshols are chosen to differentiate between these phases and the chemical products.

-## **Hossain, I see there is no need to this paragraph, (below)**

 To quantify pore volume fraction, different thresholds correspond to pores are chosen to determine the impact of threshold limit on the averge porosity (see Fig 5).
 Fig 5 illuminates the maximum thresholds for both batches (i.e. 14 and 9 for batches 1 and 2, respectively), which avoids overestimation of porosity in both batches.

 <img src ="images/fig6.JPG" width =700>

-    Figure 5: quantification of average porosity vs. threshold limits
+    Figure 5: quantification of average porosity vs. threshold limits To quantify diffent phases and the amount of chemica products in images, different threshols are chosen to differentiate between these phases and the chemical products.

+To quantify pore volume fraction, different thresholds correspond to pores are chosen to determine the impact of threshold limit on the averge porosity (see Fig 5).
+Fig 5 illuminates the maximum thresholds for both batches (i.e. 14 and 9 for batches 1 and 2, respectively), which avoids overestimation of porosity in both batches.

 The images from baches 1 and 2 were analyzed to figure out if there is any data could be extracted.
 Figures 6 and 7 shows how the distribution of greyscale values within the batch 1.